bmurdata/Python-Emailer/README.md

    Smtplib- a Python library to send emails.

    Pipenv- a virtual environment handler that creates and managed virtualenv environments.

+   Docker Toolbox for Windows- Used for initial tests and to a provide a MongoDB connection.

+   MongoDB- used as a backend for the project to store a list of URLs, and email addresses.

 ## Completed Tasks
    1. Scraper for forum post, and email processing established.